LSSTDESC/descqa/flashTestView/README.md

 However, you may encouter "Internal Server Error", which is not very informative.
 This usually means two possibilities:

-1. The script does not have the correct permission.
-Try `chmod o+rx <script.py> to solve it.
+1. The script does not have the correct permission. run `./fix_permission.sh` to fix it.
 2. There's syntax errors in the script.
 In this case, run `python <script.py>` on the server to see what's wrong.